ahmed-AEK/Simple_Dynamic_Simulator/README.md

 ### build instructions

-until official port is provided from vcpkg, you will need a custom sdl3-ttf port at `VCPKG_OVERLAY_PORTS` and have vcpkg installed and VCPKG_ROOT pointing at its root.
+have vcpkg installed and VCPKG_ROOT ENV var setup correctly.

 you need to run `python AssetsPacker/packer.py` to create the `AssetsManager` project, then: